pkien01/FlappyBird/README.md

 <br/>

 This approach employs survival-of-the-fittest scheme:
 - Initially we have n birds, each of which is a neural network with randomized parameters, simultaneously playing the game.
 The neural network is a parameterized function that outputs an action given a state.
+In the real implementation, we actually have the network outputs a stochastic action (i.e. a probability $p$ of jumping instead of a hard 0 or 1); we can get the action by setting a threshold, such as $p > 0.7$.
 - We let the birds play the game until everyone dies.
 - The next generation of birds are selected as follow:
     - $k$ birds are sampled directly